JeffersonLab/evio/doc/users_guide/evio_UsersGuide.rst

 When writing significant amounts of data to a single file, that file can get very large – too large.
 Historically, run control was able to split the data into multiple files with an automatic file naming system.
-For this version of evio, the ability to split files is built in as is the naming system.
+The ability to split files is now built into evio as is the naming system.
 Simply pick the constructor designed for file splitting with parameters allowing the user to choose the number of bytes at which to start writing to a new file and the name of the files to use.
 The constructor of both the EventWriter and EvioCompactEventWriter (more on this in the next chapter) classes have input parameters for a base filename, run type, run number, and split size.

 A description of the general file naming system is in the section above, but when splitting into multiple files (split size > 0), the user should